 Adam: You’re in a totally unique and special group in immigration law.
 You all have sort of this servant’s heart that we don’t see every day.
 And I’m sure you probably go to bed at night thinking, man, I wish I could take more.
 But there’s only one Otis.

 Otis: My dad was pastor of a church and a psychologist, and I grew up with this idea that we’re here to serve our fellow human beings.
-And so that is really fundamental to who I am and I believe.
+And so that is really fundamental to who I am and what I believe.
 But at the same time, you’re not really helping anyone if you’re taking so many cases and not sleeping and you’re so overwhelmed.

 So I’ve gotten more serious about what it means to give good service, what it means to handle a case really well.
 It means making sure you have enough time to do it properly and that means limiting the number of matters that you’re taking and also means charging what you need to charge for it.